 SPYDERISK automates a lot of the work, delivering significant savings for enterprise clients.

-The startup builds upon seven years of work led by Professor Mike Surridge at the School of Electronics and Computer Science’s applied research centre at Southampton Science Park, which is advancing information technologies and their deployment in industry and commerce.
+The startup builds upon seven years of work led by Professor Mike Surridge at the School of Electronics and Computer Science’s applied research centre IT Innovation Centre, which is advancing information technologies and their deployment in industry and commerce.

 SPYDERISK combines a comprehensive system model with an innovative machine-reasoning technique and detailed knowledge base of threats and control strategies to create an unsurpassed view of the risks to a system.